stoqn4opm/PresentationKit/README.md

 1. Download the project and build the shared target called `PresentationKit`
 2. Add the product in the list of "embed frameworks" list inside your project's target or create a work space with PresentationKit and your project and link directly the product of PresentationKit's target to your target "embed frameworks" list

+# Licence

+The framework is licensed under MIT licence.
+For more information see file `LICENCE`